 Relatively slow NAS performance when hosting a portable drive.

 TP-Link Archer AX90: A high-end tri-band router for the budget minded

 Like the Archer AX3200, the new Archer AX90 is a tri-band Wi-Fi 6 router.
 It also has two different 5GHz bands.

 However, the router’s 5GHz-2 is a 4×4 band that caps at 4804Mbps — currently the highest of Wi-Fi 6.
-That plus the 2.5Gbps Multi-Gig port mean it’ll be able to deliver the same performance as an AX11000 router in many cases.
+That, plus the 2.5Gbps Multi-Gig port, means it’ll be able to deliver the same performance as an AX11000 router in many cases.